 Though many plastic surgeons offer rhinoplasty, it is one of the most difficult and complex procedures available.
 The interplay between the bone, cartilage, and skin, combined with the fact that the nose is a prominent facial feature with an important function—breathing, sets rhinoplasty apart as a surgery requiring great skill, artistry, and experience.
 Choosing the surgeon to perform your surgery is one of your most important responsibilities as a patient, and will be a determining factor in the success of your procedure.

 If you are looking for a true specialist, look no further than Dr. Shervin Naderi, a specialist even among rhinoplasty experts.
 Dr. Naderi focuses nearly his entire practice on nasal surgery, and is often a resource for other plastic surgeons with difficult cases.
-If you would like to discuss your goals for rhinoplasty with Dr. Naderi, call the Naderi Center in Reston, VA (703-481-0002) or Chevy Chase, MD (301-222-2020) to schedule a consultation today.
+If you would like to discuss your goals for nose surgery with Dr. Naderi, call the Naderi Center in Reston, VA (703-481-0002) or Chevy Chase, MD (301-222-2020) to schedule a consultation today.